getloh/cosmic-explorer/README.md

 ### Fancy intro homepage
 Powered by GSAP and a video i've borrowed from the spaceX youtube channel.

+### Responsive layout
+The Nav in particular will display differently based on maxWidth

 ### Fetches and displays data for all previous spaceX launches
 /launches page provides basic insights